-Nuclear Medicine is a branch of medicine in which radioactive substances (gamma, beta, alpha emitters) are used and administered individually or together with different drugs (radiopharmaceuticals), which are directed to specific organs of the body providing diagnostic information, monitoring and evaluation of response to treatment of different diseases.
+Nuclear Medicine is a branch of medicine in which radioactive substances (gamma, beta, alpha emitters) are used and administered individually or together with different drugs (radiopharmaceuticals), which are directed to specific organs of the body providing diagnostic information, follow-up, and evaluation of response to treatment of different diseases.

-We perform Treatments: Metabolic Therapies
+We perform diagnostic studies: scintigraphy and PET /CT, and Treatments: Metabolic Therapies

 Lymphatic System Studies

-Studies of the Genitourinary System
+Genitourinary System Studies

-Positron emission tomography (pet-ct)
+Positron emission tomography (pet-CT)

-We have performed 9500 PET/CT studies.
+Likewise, we have performed 9500 PET/CT studies.

-Our work is 24/7 service in case of emergencies and hospitalized patients.
+We also provide 24/7 service in case of emergencies and hospitalized patients.